JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

 ![okta-attribute-mappings](/assets/configure-sso/okta-attribute-mappings.png)

-We highly recommend adding a custom *group attribute* to the JupiterOne within your IdP's app profile, This is typically added using the **Profile Editor** for the app.
+We highly recommend adding a custom *group attribute* to the JupiterOne app profile in your IdP account (e.g. Okta).
+This is typically added using the **Profile Editor** for the app.
 You can name the attribute something like `jupiterone_groups`.

 Below is an example within Okta:

 ![okta-app-profile-editor](/assets/configure-sso/okta-app-profile-editor.png)

 You can then use this custom app attribute to assign group memberships to your users based on their IdP group assignments.
-The actual values for the attribute is typically configured on the group(s) assigned to the app.
+The actual value for the attribute is typically configured on the group(s) assigned to the app.

 Below is an example within Okta: